How to know if your Facebook data has been leaked

 A well-known site that tracks data breaches is Have I Been Pwned.
 You just have to follow the link to the site and enter your email address or your mobile phone number, first entering the code of your country (that of Spain is 34) without spaces.
 You will not only discover if you have been part of the Facebook breach, but also any other breach in which your data may have been compromised.

+If your phone number is not in the stolen and exposed database, you should see a message like this:

+If instead your number is there, the message that will appear will be this:

-Although at the time of writing this article could only be searched using your email address, Troy Hunt, creator of Have I Been Pwned, then added the ability to also include the search by phone number.
+Although at the time of writing this article could only be searched using your email address, Troy Hunt, creator of Have I Been Pwned, It has then added the possibility to also include the search by phone number.

 Another way to check your phone number against Facebook’s leaked database, Gizmodo has suggested a tool created by a site called The News Each Day, in which you enter your phone number to find out if it’s part of the leak.
 However, that site is not that well known, so until more is known about it, you may want to stick with the more reliable site mentioned above.